 It is the progeny of either certified or registered seed produced under the supervision of farmers.
 An opal green tag with length of 15 cm and width of 10 cm is used for their representation.
 These are mainly produced by private companies.

 It is progeny of foundation seed and produced by private growers in such a way that its genetic and physical purity are maintained to a great extent.
+The tag color of registered seeds is purple.

 |Seed class||Tag color|